sarahlachance/sarahlachance.github.io/_pages/research.md

   teaser: /images/question.png
 ---

+## Under Review

+Party or Policy?
+The Role of Policy Partisanship in Voter Decision-Making (with Clareta Treger, Thomas Bergeron, Thomas Galipeau, Mujahedul Islam, Blake Lee-Whiting, Beatrice Magistro, Peter J. Loewen)

+Artificial Influence: Can AI Reduce Belief Certainty?
+(With Natasha Goel and the PEARL lab)

 ## In progress

 ### Canadian Politics

-Left and Right Ideological Labels as a Voter Heuristic: the Canadian Case

-Party or Policy?
-The Role of Policy Partisanship in Voter Decision-Making (with Clareta Treger, Thomas Bergeron, Thomas Galipeau, Mujahedul Islam, Blake Lee-Whiting, Beatrice Magistro, Peter J. Loewen)
+Do Voters Think Ideologically?
+No, but They Rely on Candidates’ “Left” and “Right” Labels to Infer Their Policies

-Support for Basic Income: the Reciprocity Norm (with Richard Johnston and Alan Jacobs)
+Local Economic Shocks and Support for Redistribution} (with Sophie Borwein and Alan Jacobs)

-Language Model Agents as Synthetic Samples: Predicting Vote Choice in the 2021 Canadian Federal Elections (With Mitchell Bosley and Peter J. Loewen)
+Using Generative AI to Simulate 1000 Canadian Voters (With Mitchell Bosley and Peter J. Loewen)

 ### Political Psychology

 Foraging for Policy: Ambiguity as a Heuristic

-Artificial Influence: Can AI Reduce Belief Certainty?
-(With Natasha Goel and the PEARL lab)

 ### Democratic Representation